kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+The same way any write to apiserver would.

 ###### What are other known failure modes?

 <!--